Updated: July 2026

 • Assisting the Data Controller in GDPR compliance, such as conducting audits.

 An internal policy outlining data protection rules ensures consistent understanding among all staff.
 Organisational measures prepare for handling data breaches, maintaining operations, and building a culture of data privacy.
-These measures include conducting information risk assessments, establishing security policies and procedures, and implementing employee training and awareness programs.
+These measures include conducting information risk assessments, establishing security policies and procedures, and implementing employee training and awareness programmes.

 Security guidelines clarify employees’ responsibilities regarding data protection.
 Security policies should be documented and readily accessible to all employees involved in data handling.
 Senior management must actively demonstrate their commitment to data privacy by prioritising it in organisational goals and policies.